Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 Example: ```type == 'Guild raid' and difficulty == 'Hard',Hard guild raids always drop an additional void token.``` This note applies to guild raids on hard difficulty.
 The words "and" and "or" can be used, alongside parenthesis, for conditions involving several criteria.
 Also, note that in csv files, GitHub does not like double quotation marks for anything other than surrounding a whole cell.
 Hence why I used single ones for the two character strings ('Guild raid' and 'Hard').

+## II) Contributing to the user script code

+The script is located in the "user script" folder, alongside archives of the previous version.
+The "All versions" folder is automatically updated, so you do not have to worry about it.<br>
+There is not much to say, despite maybe to remember to increment the version number one making a new version...